rougier/dana/doc/connection.rst

 Sparse connection
 -------------------------------------------------------------------------------
-If you have onyl a few connection between two groups, you might consider using this type of connection that is built on top of scipy sparse matrix that saves a lot of unnecessary computations when a matrix is mainly filled with zeros::
+If you have only a few connection between two groups, you might consider using this type of connection that is built on top of scipy sparse matrix that saves a lot of unnecessary computations when a matrix is mainly filled with zeros::